Decryptu/hello_zig/README.md

 ## Building and Running

-The project includes three examples that can be built and run separately.
+The project includes four examples that can be built and run separately.
 After building, the executables can be found in the `zig-out/bin/` directory:

 - `zig-out/bin/basic` - The basic command-line example
 - `zig-out/bin/gui` - The GUI application
 - `zig-out/bin/vector` - The vector operations example
+- `zig-out/bin/matrix` - The matrix operations example

 ### Basic Example